 We may also collect the following optional information.

-• Your ethnic background, age, nationality, gender, religion, marital status, sexuality, details of any disabilities you have, and socio-economic factors (such as whether you were eligible for free school meals, the type of school you attended and the occupation of the main earner in your household when you
+• Your ethnic background, age, nationality, gender, religion, marital status, sexuality, details of any disabilities you have, and socio-economic factors (such as whether you were eligible for free school meals, the type of school you attended and the occupation of the main earner in your household when you were 14).

 We collect your information as part of the initial steps of the recruitment process which may lead to us creating a contract between you and us if we offer you a position at Canopius.